sriks8019/cleandataproject/README.md

 codebook.txt, code book.doc contain the Codebook with details on transformations and variables.
 CodeBook cosists of list of variables with detailed description for a few variabled due to time constraints.
+Rest of the variables were listed along with general description from the original source.